 On Monday, we told you about a new program called Flixel for Mac which makes the cinema graph process very easy.
 Over in the Photofocus forums, a reader (Bruce Goren) told me about a similar program from Windows.
 Microsoft Research (a test group inside Microsoft) has been experimenting with what they call Cliplets.
 Microsoft Research […]

 At this year’s NAB, the Photofocus team got a chance to catch up with HP about their new computers.
 This one we had to keep a secret until it was announced.
-We think the HP ZBook 14 is a well-designed machine for photographers to take on the road.
-Weight starts around 3.5 pounds You can […]
+We think the HP ZBook 14 is a well-designed machine for photographers to take on the road. [vimeo 74305008 w=A] Weight starts around 3.5 pounds […]

 EDITOR’S NOTE: This is a guest post by TWIP fan Ben Leal.
 Ben is a Microsoft employee, however he’s not part of any of the product groups mentioned in this post.
 Ben is a tech enthusiast, gadget freak, and photo lover fully on a PC platform.